Understanding and Predicting the Memorability of Outdoor Natural Scenes

 Specifically, Figure \ref{fig:case}-(a) shows the examples that the category feature, as a non-deep feature, is effective while deep features are not.
 Fortunately, our DeepNSM model takes advantage of both deep features and the category-related feature, thus still achieving good performance on memorability prediction.
-Similarly, in Figure \ref{fig:case}-(a), deep features are effective while the category feature does not work.
+Similarly, in Figure \ref{fig:case}-(b), deep features are effective while the category feature does not work.
 Our DeepNSM model is also able to effectively predict the memorability, thanks to using both deep and category features.
 Figure \ref{fig:case}-(c) demonstrates examples that both deep and category features performs well, leading to the good performance of our DeepNSM model.
 Finally, Figure \ref{fig:case}-(d) shows the images that the category and deep features both fail to accurately predict the memorability.
 We can see from Figure \ref{fig:case}-(d) that our DeepNSM model still performs well on some images.
-This is probably because the solely category feature or deep features cannot represent the memorability well on these images, but the effective feature for memorability prediction is able to be learnt from their combination.
+This is probably because the solely category feature or deep features cannot represent the memorability well on these images, but the effective features for memorability prediction is able to be learnt from their combination.
 However, there are also some examples shown in Figure-(d), in which our DeepNSM model is not effective, because of the bad performances of category and deep features.
 This shows that although our DeepNSM model outperforms all previous methods, there still exists some cases that we are not able to accurately predict the memorability.

-In the following, we utilize the gray-level co-occurrence matrix (GLCM) to investigate the cases from low to high prediction errors.
 We first investigate the prediction error of our DeepNSM method on images with low- ($\rho<0.4$), medium- ($0.4\leq\rho<0.7$) and high-memorability ($\rho\geq0.7$).
-Here, we utilize the absolute rank error between predicted and ground-truth memorability scores to evaluate the prediction error.
-The experimental results show that the rank error is 81.86 averaged on all low-memorability images, and this figure is 90.83 and 84.09 for medium- and high-memorability images, respectively.
+Here, we use the absolute ranking error between predicted and ground-truth memorability scores to evaluate the prediction error.
+The experimental results show that the rank error is 81.9 averaged on all low-memorability images, and this figure is 90.8 and 84.1 for medium- and high-memorability images, respectively.
 This indicates that our DeepNSM methods predict memorability with higher accuracy on low- and high-memorability images, and with worse performance for medium-memorability images.